To main content

 All new investment activities or significant strategic or operational changes (e.g. changes in business policies, providers, systems or organisational structure) shall be subject to an assessment in order to identify potential risks.
 Prior to the implementation of investments in new instruments or markets, a thorough and documented risk assessment process must be completed.
 In each individual case the risk assessment must provide an overview of the relevant issues relating to valuation, return measurement, as well as the management and control of risks associated with the investment activities.

 All unlisted investments shall be subject to due diligence.
-The due diligence process shall include relevant risk assessments, such as market risk, liquidity risk, credit risk, counterparty risk, operational risk, legal risk, tax risk and technical risks.
+The due diligence process shall include assessments of partners, investment managers and material limited partners, and relevant risk assessments, such as market risk, liquidity risk, credit risk, counterparty risk, operational risk, legal risk, tax risk and technical risks.
 The process shall also include assessments of health, safety, environmental, social and governance risk factors, including risks relating to handling of various stakeholders affected by the investment.
 The process shall include an assessment of whether necessary systems and procedures are in place to manage the investment properly.
 The process and risk assessments must be documented.
 All unlisted investments shall be subject to formal approval.

 Risk classes